manmeetkhurana1992/ServerClient_BitTorrent/Readme.txt

 Note: Please make sure to run Clients in the order written above. i.e make sure to run "Client1.java" in 2nd cmd window, "Client2.java" in 3rd cmd window and so on.
+Also make sure that Server and Client files are in individual folders.

 Read "Config.txt" file to see the configuration.